 The MSGP regulates storm water discharges from identified industrial activities and their associated facilities.
-Currently, there are seven active MSGP-regulated facilities with the potential to discharge storm water to the AU.
-Five of the seven are located immediately adjacent to upper Sandia Canyon.
-The other two MSGP facilities convey runoff to upper Sandia Canyon via the Laboratory's storm drain infrastructure.
-There are no active MSGP-regulated facilities located in lower Sandia Canyon.
+Currently, there are five active MSGP-regulated facilities with the potential to discharge storm water to the AU.
+Four of the five are located immediately adjacent to upper Sandia Canyon.
+One MSGP facility conveys runoff to upper Sandia Canyon via the Laboratory's storm drain infrastructure.
+There are no active MSGP facilities located in lower Sandia Canyon.

-Table 4 lists the seven MSGP facilities, along with the monitored outfalls for each facility, and monitoring requirements for aluminum and copper in upper Sandia Canyon.
-The maps in Appendix 1 shows the location of the MSGP facilities.
+Table 4 lists the five MSGP facilities, along with the monitored outfalls for each facility, and monitoring requirements for aluminum and copper in upper Sandia Canyon.
+A map in Appendix 1shows the location of the MSGP outfalls.

-MSGP-regulated industrial activities within the AU include metal product fabrication, timber products, electricity generation, vehicle and equipment maintenance, recycling activities, and warehousing activities.
-For each type of industrial activity regulated by the MSGP, the MSGP identifies specific constituents required to be analyzed for in the permit-required storm water monitoring (i.e., potential pollutant for that activity).
-The MSGP then stipulates a benchmark concentration for that potential pollutant.
-Section 9.6.2 of the MSGP contains conditions modifying these benchmarks to reflect State of New Mexico water quality standards.
-Per the MSGP, aluminum is identified as a potential pollutant at two active MSGP facilities: the TA-3-38 Metals Fab Shop (Sector AA) and TA-60-1 Heavy Equipment Yard (Sector AA); copper is not identified as a potential pollutant associated with MSGP activities located in upper Sandia Canyon.
+MSGP industrial activities within the AU include metal product fabrication, vehicle and equipment maintenance, recycling activities, and warehousing activities.
+For each type of industrial activity regulated by the MSGP, specific constituents (i.e., potential pollutant for that activity) are identified and required to be analyzed as part of permit-required storm water monitoring.
+The MSGP then stipulates a benchmark concentration for each potential pollutant.
+Section 9.6.2.2 of the MSGP contains conditions modifying some of these benchmark concentrations to reflect State of New Mexico water quality standards.
+Per the MSGP, aluminum is identified as a potential pollutant at two active MSGP facilities: the TA-3-38 Metals Fabrication Shop (Sector AA) and TA-60-1 Heavy Equipment Yard (Sector AA).
+Copper is not identified as a potential pollutant activities located in upper Sandia Canyon.

-In addition to monitoring for the MSGP specified benchmark pollutants, if an industrial facility discharges to an impaired water body the MSGP requires monitoring for all pollutants for which the water body is impaired.
+In addition to monitoring for the MSGP specified benchmark pollutants, if an industrial facility discharges to an impaired water body, the MSGP requires monitoring for all pollutants for which the water body is impaired.
 Therefore, storm water monitoring for dissolved copper and total recoverable aluminum is conducted at all the MSGP facilities discharging to upper Sandia Canyon.

-Section 9.6.2 of the MSGP requires hardness-based water quality standards for dissolved copper and total recoverable aluminum that supersede the benchmark values stipulated by the MSGP.
-Based on an average calculated hardness of 82 mg/L, the New Mexico hardness-based water quality standards for total recoverable aluminum and dissolved copper in upper Sandia Canyon are 1010 $\mu$ g/L and 7 $\mu$ g/L, respectively.
+20.6.4.900 NMAC requires hardness-based water quality standards for dissolved copper and total recoverable aluminum.
+Based on an average calculated hardness of 61 mg/L, the New Mexico hardness-based water quality standards for total recoverable aluminum and dissolved copper in upper Sandia Canyon are 1738 μg/L and 8 μg/L, respectively.